How to Personalize a Motorhome

 Office Space

+Our new motorhome didn’t have a desk, so we used the dining table as our workstation.
+Which meant we needed to clear everything off when we wanted to eat.
 On the slide with the TV, there was a small sofa.
 We only used it when we had visitors.
 Otherwise, it became cluttered with our stuff.
-We decided to remove it and convert that area to our office.
+So we decided to remove it and convert that area to our office like we converted an area in our 5th wheel.
+You can see how that was done at RV Renovation-Slide Out Desk.

 sofa-in-motorhome